andriumon/OpenScienceAI/docs/index.rst

 .. figure:: /assets/workflow.png
    :alt: Software's Workflow

-   This is a total mess!
+   This is a total mess

 Contact
 -------